open-telemetry/oteps/text/entities/0256-entities-data-model.md

 }
 ```

-For custom entity types (not defined in Otel semantic conventions) the end-user is
+For custom entity types (not defined in OTel semantic conventions) the end-user is
 responsible for defining their custom semantic conventions in a similar way.

 The entity information producer is responsible for determining the identification